-The Wisconsin Chamber Orchestra's Concerts on the Square returns home to the Capitol Square in Madison on Wednesday evenings from June 29 - August 3, 2022.
+The Wisconsin Chamber Orchestra's Concerts on the Square® returns home to the Capitol Square in Madison on Wednesday evenings from June 28 - August 2, 2023.
 Concerts begin at 7 PM.
 All concerts are free and open to the public.

 Frequently Asked Questions

-Concerts on the Square will be held each Wednesday June 29 through August 3 at the King Street corner of the Wisconsin Capitol Square.
+Concerts on the Square® will be held each Wednesday June 28 through August 2 at the King Street corner of the Wisconsin Capitol Square.
 Each concert begins at 7:00 PM and lasts approximately one and a half to two hours.

-Will I need a ticket to attend Concerts on the Square this year?
-Where can I buy tickets?
+Will I need a ticket to attend Concerts on the Square® this year?

 While concerts begin at 7:00 PM, many guests find it best to arrive early to get a good spot for their blanket or lawn chair.
 Blankets placed on the Capitol Lawn before 3:00PM will be removed unless someone is occupying the blanket the entire time.

 Yes!
 We encourage you to bring a picnic basket, cooler, and food and drink to share with friends.
 There will also be many great food vendors with tents and food carts for you to choose from.
-Lastly, don’t forget to visit one of the beverage tents for a can of Spotted Cow, a glass of Wollersheim wine, our brand new signature wine cocktail (created in partnership with Wollersheim Winery).
+Lastly, don’t forget to visit one of the beverage tents for a beer by Lake Louie Brewing including the exclusive brew 'Blanket Bier' at our main beverage booth, a glass of Wollersheim wine, and our signature wine cocktail (created in partnership with Wollersheim Winery).